shanec-/qmk_firmware/keyboards/sofle/keymaps/nullfactory/readme.md

 - Modes for Qwerty and Colemak support
 - Modes for Mac vs Linux/Win support -> different order of modifiers and different action shortcuts on the "UPPER" layer (the red one in the image).
 Designed to simplify transtions when switching between operating systems often.
 - The OLED on master half shows selected mode and caps lock state and is rotated.
 - Left encoder controls volume up/down/mute.
-Right encoder PGUP/PGDOWN.
+Right encoder screen brightness up/down/playpause.